cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 1. Open the newly installed Sileo application
 1. Go to the "Packages" tab
-1. Tap "Update All" if there are any updates
+1. Tap "Upgrade All" if there are any updates
   - Do not install yet
 1. Go to the "Search" tab
 1. Search for the "libhooker" package